RobotLocomotion/pytorch-dense-correspondence/doc/docker_build_instructions.md

 ./docker_build.py
 ```

+You're done with setup!

-Now there should be a docker image called `<username>-pytorch-dense-correspondence` on your machine
+Now there should be a docker image called `<username>-pytorch-dense-correspondence` on your machine.
-Below is explained additional options and details of the above.

-## Docker Cheatsheet

-Handling images
-- `docker images` - lists all docker images on machine, including REPOSITORY, TAG, IMAGE_ID, when created, size
-- `docker tag IMAGE_ID NEW_NAME` - creates a new REPOSITORY:TAG for an IMAGE_ID
-- `docker rmi REPOSITORY:TAG` - removes this tag for an image
-- `docker tag IMAGE_ID my-spartan && docker rmi spartan` -- example to combine above two commands to rename an image ID

-Handling containers
-- `docker ps -a` - lists all containers on machine
-- `docker rm CONTAINER_ID` - removes container id